You can have a special type of skin massage to reduce swelling from lymphoedema. It’s called manual lymphatic drainage or MLD.

 The specialist may bandage the area.
-They use a specialist bandaging technique called multi layered lymphoedema bandaging.
-If it is not possible to use bandages, you may wear a compression garment.
+They use a specialist bandaging technique called multi-layered lymphoedema bandaging.
+If it is not possible or necessary to use bandages, you will need to wear a compression garment.

 Your lymphoedema specialist will regularly check on how well your treatment is working.
 They’ll look at whether the tissues are softening and how much the swelling is going down.

-Once the swelling stops reducing, they’ll give you another compression garment to wear.
+Once the swelling is under control, you may need another compression garment to wear.

 Simple lymphatic drainage

-Simple lymphatic drainage (SLD) means that you learn how to do the massage yourself.
+Simple lymphatic drainage (SLD) means that you learn how to do an easier version of MLD yourself.
 It is sometimes called self massage.

 A specialist needs to teach you how to do this.
-You may be taught to only massage in the areas where you don’t have lymphoedema.
+Your lymphoedema specialist may teach you to do SLD in only the areas where you don’t have lymphoedema.
 This frees up space for the lymph fluid to drain into from the swollen area.

-You don’t massage the area where you have swelling.
-Massaging the swollen area is difficult to do.
-You will be shown how to massage the surrounding areas and can ask questions if anything is not clear.
+You don’t do SLD in the area where you have swelling.
+The skin movements in the swollen area are more difficult to do.
+Your therapist will show you how to move the skin in the surrounding areas.
+Ask questions if anything is not clear.

-You massage twice a day, for about 20 minutes each time.
+You do SLD twice a day, for about 20 minutes each time.
 Only apply light pressure, as your lymphoedema specialist taught you.

-There are some situations when you should not have massage or do self massage.
+There are some situations when you should not have MLD or SLD.
 Your lymphoedema specialist will tell you whether you can or can’t.
 Always check with them if you are not sure.